 Animal-Friendly Family Days Out in the UK

-Stuck for something to entertain the kids?
+Need something to entertain the kids?
 Look no further.
-From the cinema to interactive museum exhibits and lots of vegan food, there are plenty of ways to keep the entire family happy on a day out – without harming animals.
+From adventure parks to interactive museum exhibits and lots of vegan food, there are plenty of ways to keep the entire family happy on a day out – without harming animals.

 There are vegan options throughout the many gorgeous eateries at Kew.
-Delights at the Pavilion Bar and Grill include a vegan feta and roast vegetable baguette, served with triple-cooked chunky chips, and a Chocolate Violet Cake.
+The highlight at the Botanical Brasserie is a delicious asparagus, pea, and Kew wild garlic risotto, and kids love the Southern-fried cauliflower nuggets.
+Delights at the Pavilion Bar and Grill include a vegan feta and roast vegetable baguette served with triple-cooked chunky chips and a chocolate violet cake.
 Yes, please!

 The Making of Harry Potter

-Explore the world of Harry Potter at the Warner Bros Studio Tour London, which now has more delicious vegan options than ever before.
+Explore the world of Harry Potter at the Warner Bros.
+Studio Tour London, which now has more delicious vegan options than ever before.
 You’ll find vegan fish and chips, pizza, burgers, a full English, and more at the studio’s food outlets.
+There’s even an extra-special vegan afternoon tea that includes smoked salmon sandwiches, Greek-style feta envelopes, and scones.
 So grab your Firebolt and pack your trunk, because you’re about to embark on a magical journey filled with so many vegan offerings that even Ron will feel full for once.
 Check out the food highlights.